hnb0423/Project_8_Airline_Cancellation_and_Delay_Time_Prediction/README.md

 ## Business Problem
 Online travel agency has been a popular way for customers to book flight tickets given that they often provide cheaper prices and offer choices from multitude of airlines that cater to the needs of their customers.

-The scope of the project is to add on to the existing features of these online travel agency platform by providing them with information on flight delays and cancellation status.

 The goal of this project is to analyze domestic flight delay and cancellation data over the past 10 years to predict a future flight delay time through regression models and cancellation status through classification models.

 ## Raw Data